1530 Doris Drive

 Other Procedures Involved In A Comprehensive Exam

 The occlusal exam involves examining the entire system as a whole to evaluate its functionality.
-Your dentist may also take an impression of your teeth to help them evaluate and explor solutions for your individual needs without you having to come down to the office.
+Your dentist may also take an impression of your teeth to help them evaluate and explore solutions for your individual needs without you having to come down to the office.